John Horgan Dam: History

-When completed, Site C will be the third of four major dams on the Peace River initially proposed in the mid-twentieth century.
-The first project was the flagship W. A. C. Bennett Dam 19 kilometres west of Hudson's Hope.
-The Bennett Dam began operation in 1968 and formed Williston Reservoir, which is the third largest man-made lake in North America, spanning 250 kilometres north-south and 150 kilometres east-west.
-The lake is 95% larger than the Site C reservoir will become.
-The second dam, Peace Canyon Dam, was completed in 1980 at a point 23 km downstream of the W. A. C. Bennett dam.
-The third dam, "Site C", was also proposed for 83 km downriver of the Peace Canyon dam, or approximately 7 km southwest of Fort St. John.
-Site C would flood an 83 km length of the Peace River valley, widening the river by up to three times, as well as a 10 km length of the Moberly River valley and 14 km of the Halfway River valley.
-The fourth proposed dam on the British Columbia segment of the Peace River, Site E, near the BC–Alberta border, was removed from the planning process during hearings in 1982.
+Site C is the third major dam on the Peace River.
+The first project was the W. A. C. Bennett Dam 19 kilometres west of Hudson's Hope.
+The Bennett Dam began operation in 1968 and formed Williston Reservoir, which is the third largest man-made lake in North America, with a total area of 1761 km2.
+The second dam, Peace Canyon Dam, was completed in 1980 23 km downstream of the Bennett dam.
+The Site C dam was originally proposed for 83 km downriver of the Peace Canyon dam, or approximately 7 km southwest of Fort St. John.
+As proposed, Site C would flood an 83 km length of the Peace River valley, widening the river by up to three times, as well as a 10 km length of the Moberly River valley and 14 km of the Halfway River valley.
+A fourth proposed dam on the British Columbia segment of the Peace River, Site E, near the BC–Alberta border, was removed from the planning process during hearings in 1982 but consideration began again in 2026.